Akrosom21/react-game/README.md

 ### Light/Dark mode

-It is possible to change colors of game by clicking on the appropriate icon Also in the header you can find icon for turning on fullscreen mode
+It is possible to change colors of game by clicking on the appropriate icon

+Also in the header you can find icon for turning on fullscreen mode

 ### Spock mode

-Click on the "Switch Spock Mode" to add Spock to the boadr
+Click on the "Switch Spock Mode" to add Spock to the board

 ### Autoplay